Nagendraindus/customNewTab/README.md

-Sure, here's  the description with instructions on how to set up the new tab page as the startup page in Chrome:
+ Here's  the description with instructions on how to set up the new tab page as the startup page in Chrome:

 ---